Healthy Vegan Chocolate Peanut Butter Cake

 Now, when I create a recipe using chocolate chips; I usually don’t add much.
 This is because this form of chocolate is indeed unhealthy in large amounts (think high fat, cholesterol, etc.) So I keep the amount to a strict minimum.

 That is not to say that someone can’t add a few more if they’d like to.
 I would just advise to use the amount in the recipe, to help keep this vegan chocolate peanut butter cake recipe healthy.

 Cocoa Powder – A Healthy Form of Chocolate

 Thank God not all chocolate is unhealthy.
 I’m talking specifically about cocoa powder.
 I use cocoa powder in most of my chocolate dessert and/or breakfast recipes.

 With cocoa powder, you don’t have to worry about high levels of saturated fat, cholesterol, etc.

-I did a little research on it through Google.
+I did a little research on it on Google (who doesn’t?).
 And I was astounded at what other health benefits cocoa powder provides!